Abdullah Bin Zayed Meets Foreign Ministers, Senior Officials In New York - UrduPoint

 -

-Abdullah bin Zayed meets foreign ministers, senior officials in New York2 minutes ago
+Abdullah bin Zayed meets foreign ministers, senior officials in New York7 minutes ago

 -

-Abdullah bin Zayed meets President of Paraguay on UNGA80 sidelines17 minutes ago
+Abdullah bin Zayed meets Prime Minister of Trinidad and Tobago in New York22 minutes ago

 -